KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\forms.py:8`

 **Description**:
-The `date_format_query` method in the EeazyCRM application is likely designed to handle or configure date format settings, potentially to ensure that date inputs or displays within the CRM system adhere to a specific format required by the business or user preferences.
+The method `date_format_query` does not provide enough context to determine its purpose.
+The method is located in the settings of the EeazyCRM project, suggesting it might be related to formatting date queries within the CRM system.
+However, without knowing what the method does or who calls it, a definitive purpose cannot be determined.

 ---